LGro/reunicorn-website/content/en/roadmap.md

 ## Feedback {.title .is-3}

-We are excited to hear from you about opportunities and challenges you see with using Coagulate.
+We are excited to hear from you about opportunities and challenges you see with using Reunicorn.

-You can reach out to feedback|at|coagulate.social or find us on Mastodon https://floss.social/@coagulate
+You can reach out to feedback|at|reunicorn.app or find us on Mastodon https://floss.social/@reunicorn